Wolox/node-typescript-bootstrap/README.md

 ### Migrations

-To create a migration from changes in models, run `ts-node node_modules/.bin/typeorm migration:generate -n MigrationName` Migrations should be generated after each change you made to your models.
+To create a migration from changes in models, run `npm run migrations-generate <migration_name>` Migrations should be generated after each change you made to your models.

-To create a migration manually, run `ts-node node_modules/.bin/typeorm migration:create -n MigrationName -d migration/folder`.
+To create a migration manually, run `npm run migrations-create <migration_name>`.

 To run migrations, execute `npm run migrations`.